Black Mold

 If the problem is that the windows are too tight, install air vents or choose those with micro-ventilation.
 Also, buy a moisture absorber with replaceable inserts.
 Renovation of the apartment may turn out to be inevitable.
 Fungus efflorescence should be removed and sometimes wiped off along with the plaster, often in a radius larger than just the places where the fungus appeared.
 Then, paint the cleaned surface with a special fungicide.
 After such operations, the house should be well-ventilated.
 The completed plaster should be covered with paint containing fungicidal substances or hydrophobic properties that limit moisture absorption.

-How To Prevent Black Mold From Coming Back?
+How to Prevent Black Mold From Coming Back?

 First, remember to maintain conditions in your home that are not conducive to mold.
 If the source of moisture leaks, you need to start by eliminating them.
 Unfortunately, removing the efflorescence alone is insufficient and will not solve our problem.
 First, you need to find and remove the causes of dampness.
 Remember that removing mold from your home is more than just aesthetic reasons.
 It is a matter of your and your loved ones' health.

-Air The Apartment
+Air the Apartment

 Without efficient ventilationTrusted Source, you can't think about fixing the problem.
 As a preventive measure, air the rooms in your home once a day – mold loves spaces with poor ventilation and high temperatures.
 Therefore, it usually appears in basements, various kitchen corners, wardrobes, etc.